assertible/deployments/README.md

 ## <img src="https://s3-us-west-2.amazonaws.com/assertible/integrations/TravisCI-Mascot-original.png" width="50" /> Travis CI

-> Note that the examples below assume that you have a $GH_TOKEN
+> Note that the examples below assume that you have environment
-> environment variable defined in your Travis environment.
-See the [API
+> variables set See the [API token section](#creating-an-api-token).
-> token section](#creating-an-api-token).

 If you deploy a website or API from Travis-CI (especially if you're using the `deploy` or `after_success` steps), then it will be easy to